lum4chi/housing/README.md

 ## Development
 Every addition to this code is more than welcomed!
-Just remember to install the env with:
+Just remember to install the env including devs packages:
 > pipenv install --dev
-in order to install every development package used.